"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: Discussion

-\revision{\textbf{Community-based Interventions.}} Interventions that work on less savvy perpetrators who rely soley on nudification tools~\cite{flynn_sexualized_2025} like deplatforming those tools will be less effective in preventing AIG-NCC creation among those with our participants skills.
-Thus, we suggest a focus on social influence consistent with prior work on mediators to (un)ethical vs. unethical hacking and IBSA perpetration~\cite{xu_why_2013,henry_image-based_2024}.
-While most participants expressed boundaries against creating and sharing AIG-NCII, a few rationalized abusive content and engaged in its creation (Section~\ref{sec:AIG-NCC}).
-Further work is needed to understand the challenges of governing AIG-SC online spaces so that interventions can be crafted to prevent against the influence of AIG-NCC creators and their content on AIG-SC creators.
-Such work should also examine how perpetrators discover AIG-SC spaces and the overlaps in content creation methods between abusive and non-abusive use cases.
-Further, given that 3 participants had completed CS or AI coursework or degrees and 8 were employed in the tech industry, computer science educators and software engineering professionals should also intervene, e.g., via CS ethics interventions~\cite{kohno_ethical_2023} focused on AI-SC and -NCC.
+\revision{\textbf{Community-based Interventions.}} Interventions that work on less savvy perpetrators who rely solely on nudification tools~\cite{flynnSexualizedDeepfakeAbuse2025}, such as deplatforming those tools, will be less effective in preventing AIG-NCC creation among those with our participants' skills. \facct{We offer an individual-focused analysis of members of AIG-SC communities as a first step to taking an institutional lens~\cite{ostromBackgroundInstitutionalAnalysis2011} to this ecosystem.
+This focus allows us to map the individual-level ``Action Arena'' (actors and their actions) of AIG-SC creation within these communities, detailed in Appendix~\ref{appendix:IAD}.
+Future work should focus on extending this understanding to community-level analysis of norms and governance.
+Such work is critical given that} prior work has found social influence to be a significant mediator of ethical vs. unethical hacking and IBSA perpetration~\cite{xuWhyComputerTalents2013,henryImagebasedSexualAbuse2024}.
+While many participants expressed boundaries against creating and sharing AIG-NCII, a few rationalized abusive content and engaged in its creation (Section~\ref{sec:AIG-NCC}).
+Further work is needed to understand the challenges of governing AIG-SC online spaces so that interventions can be crafted to prevent the influence of AIG-NCC creators and their content on AIG-SC creators.
+Such work should also examine how perpetrators discover AIG-SC spaces and how creation methods overlap between abusive and non-abusive use cases.
+Further, given that three participants had completed CS or AI coursework or degrees and eight were employed in the tech industry, computer science educators and software engineering professionals should also intervene, e.g., via CS ethics interventions~\cite{kohnoEthicalFrameworksComputer2023} focused on AIG-SC and -NCC.

-We note that all such work must be done with care and a focus on protecting, not censoring free speech, while simultaneously advocating strongly against abusive behavior.
-General censorship of non-abusive sexual content communities and generation can push non-abusive creators into even more abusive spaces (e.g., 4chan) increasing rather than decreasing exposure to harmful social influences.
-As one AIG-SC community moderator explained, \begin{quote} \pquote{We had news articles come out... lumping us in with...the other [AIG-NCC] stuff that they found, which is very much not what we stand for... there is a nuance to [AIG-SC], not everyone is using it for this nefarious purpose}~(\Pthirtyone{}). \end{quote}
+We note that all such work must be done with care and a focus on protecting, not censoring, free speech, while simultaneously advocating strongly against abusive behavior.
+General censorship of non-abusive sexual content communities and generation can push non-abusive creators into even more abusive spaces (e.g., 4chan), increasing rather than decreasing exposure to harmful social influences.
+As one AIG-SC community moderator explained, \begin{quote} \pquote{We had news articles come out... lumping us in with [AIG-NCC]... which is very much not what we stand for... there is a nuance to [AIG-SC], not everyone is using it for this nefarious purpose}~(\Pthirtyone{}). \end{quote}